Kirk Fox: Stand-up comedy

+Fox started doing stand up comedy in 2002.
 In 2005, Fox co-wrote and co-starred in the comedy Tennis Anyone? with Donal Logue.
 On August 11, 2006, he made his television standup debut on Comedy Central's Live at Gotham and in 2007 received the Jury Prize for best standup at the HBO Comedy Festival in Aspen, Colorado.
 In March 2008 he was featured in his own 1/2 hour special on Comedy Central: Comedy Central Presents: Kirk Fox.
 He appeared on The Tonight Show with Jay Leno in December 2008 and May 2009.

 Personal life

-Fox was born in San Diego, California in 1969.
-He was married to actress Alison Eastwood, the daughter of Clint Eastwood, for 10.5 months.
-They divorced in January 2000.
-Later, he mentioned on Dr. Phil's show that he married Jaren, a woman he met on Valentine's Day.
+Fox was married to Alison Eastwood.
+They later divorced.
+Fox married Jaren Boczan in 2017.
+They have a daughter born in 2018.